 - Spaces count toward the character limits (150 for the title, and 2500 for the abstract body).

 - Funding agency support (including CSUPERB!) and other acknowledgments should be included in abstracts.

-- Provide up to 3 keywords (for example: species name, field of research, technique) to help participants find your poster using the online abstract listing.
+- Provide up to 3 keywords (for example: species name, field of research, technique) to help participants search for poster topics.

 Tips and guidelines for attending scientific meetings, making poster presentations and giving talks:

 - Science Communication: Know your audience (Naomi Penfold, 2015)

 - Ten Simple Rules for a Good Poster Presentation (Thomas C Erren & Philip E Bourne, 2007)